 - Arteriogram abnormality

 Diagnosis during the pre-pulseless phase is difficult because of the nonspecific nature of symptoms and laboratory abnormalities.
 Diagnosis is usually made during the pulseless phase when clinical criteria, as per above, are met.
 Angiography is essential to confirm diagnosis.

 Constitutional symptoms are typically intermittent, and vascular complications are generally progressive, but the prognosis is generally good, with 5-year survival reports of 90%-94%.

-Takayasu arteritis in children rarely presents with pulselessness, claudication, or bruits.
-It is most frequently identified during evaluation for hypertension, heart failure, and neurological symptoms.
+Pediatric patient considerations: Takayasu arteritis in children rarely presents with pulselessness, claudication, or bruits.
+It is most frequently identified during evaluation for hypertension, heart failure, and neurologic symptoms.